 I offer evaluation and treatment services in a private and confidential setting.
 Information from your evaluation or treatment will not be discussed with any third party unless we decide that it’s useful for your treatment.

 I am a participating provider for Weill Cornell Aetna PPO health insurance and Rockefeller University Core Source insurance.
 I do not have participating provider contracts with any other insurance plans.
 This allows me to spend more time to provide you with an expert assessment and exceptional service.
 Some insurance policies have out-of-network benefits that may provide you with some reimbursement for my services.
 You may file for out-of-network benefits if you’d like, in which case I am happy to provide you with diagnosis and billing codes to assist you with getting reimbursed.

-They are on Wednesdays from 9:00 AM to 9:00 PM, Thursdays from 9:00 to 5:00 PM, and Fridays from 9:00 to 5:00 PM.
+They are on Wednesdays, Thursdays, and Fridays from 9:00 AM to 5:00 PM.
 I schedule only one person per appointment time.
-Appointment length and frequency vary, depending on your particular needs.
+Appointment length and frequency vary, depending on your particular wishes and needs.

 Please call the Weill Cornell Psychiatry Specialty Center at 646-962-2820.
 I will also respond to emails at email@example.com (email address is case sensitive, so please use all lower case letters).

 For more information about Dr. Phillips' background and experience, please visit https://weillcornell.org/katharine-phillips-md and https://vivo.brown.edu/display/kphillip.
 To see my full curriculum vitae click here.